KaiTries/exercise-7/Commentary.md

 I am running multiple runs per configuration, because due to computational limitations I cannot run larger colonies / longer iterations.
 So I am subject to larger deviations.
 To counteract this I am running the same configuration multiple times.

+## Optimizations
+Due to the nature of the problem, the computer has to do a lot of computations on vectors.
+So I implemented most of the vital parts with numpy to utilize vectorized operations.
+Additionally I precomputed some aspects as the space / time tradeoff was worth it.
+I significantly reduced the computation time this way.

+### Ant
+In the ant i realized that I can precompute the entire probability matrix for each run.
+Since the distances are static either way, we can easily just have the distance heuristic precomputed.
+Additionally, the pheromones only change after an iteration, so for each run() cycle it stays the same.
+That means we can use numpy to directly compute the probability for each edge at once.
+This is done in the precompute_probability_matrix() method.
+Because we need each probability either way it is also not a waste to do it this way.

+Also since we now have the probabilities in a numpy array we can collect the next node through vectorized numpy operations as well, this is done in the select_path() method.

+###

 ## Task 3
 I tested the different variations empirically.
 The different combinations were: